BraadMartin/simple-graphql-api/readme.md

 	}

-Getting terms along with comments when requesting posts like this allows you to get some very custom responses from the API, get everything you want in a single request, and do all of this from the client side.
-The amount of data you can get in a single request, and the fact that it is all customizable (you get only the fields you ask for) makes this a potentially very powerful solution for building websites and applications on top of the API.
+Getting terms along with comments when requesting posts like this allows you to get some very custom responses from the API, and all in a single request and all from the client side.
+The amount of data you can get in a single request and the fact that it is all customizable (you get only the fields you ask for) from the client side makes this a potentially very powerful solution for building websites and applications.

+The **default** keyword can be thought of as a placeholder for a list of fields that you define on the server side using these filters:

+	simple_graphql_api_default_post_fields
+	simple_graphql_api_default_term_fields
+	simple_graphql_api_default_comment_fields

+These filters let you define the core of your custom objects in PHP on the server side and extend them as needed from the client side.
+All the same field names you would pass into the request as a query param are supported including custom fields.
+The default fields for each resource out of the box are:

+	Posts: ID, post_title
+	Terms: term_id, name
+	Comments: comment_ID, comment_author, comment_content

+Using the **default** keyword in your request might look like this:

+	/wp-json/graph/v1/posts/1?fields=default,some_custom_field

+Results in:

+	{
+	  "posts": [
+	    {
+	      "ID": 1,
+	      "post_title": {
+	        "raw": "Hello world!",
+	        "rendered": "Hello world!"
+	      },
+	      "some_custom_field": ""
+	    }
+	  ]
+	}

+You can see that you're not limited to getting the default fields back when you use the **default** keyword.
+You'll get back the default fields that you specify using the filters *and* you'll get back any additional fields that you pass in on the "fields" query param.
+The filters get passed the standard REST API request object that contains any additional passed in parameters, allowing you to serve different custom default objects when different additional query params are included.

+Building the default objects is as simple as:

+	add_filter( 'simple_graphql_api_default_post_fields', 'xxx_custom_default_post_fields', 10, 2 );
+	/**
+	 * Customize the fields returned by Simple GraphQL API for Posts when using the 'default' keyword.
+	 *
+	 * @param   array   $fields   The Simple GraphQL API default fields.
+	 * @param   object  $request  The REST API request object.
+	 * @return  array             The custom default fields.
+	 */
+	function xxx_custom_default_post_fields( $fields, $request ) {

+	  $fields = array(
+	    'ID',
+	    'post_title',
+	    'post_content',
+	    'post_author',
+	    'some_custom_field',
+	  );

+	  // Check the request for something before adding a field.
+	  $params = $request->get_params();

+	  if ( ! empty( $params['something'] ) ) {
+	    $fields[] = 'some_other_custom_field';
+	  }

+	  // You can even include terms and comments by default.
+	  $fields[] = 'terms';
+	  $fields[] = 'comments';

+	  return $fields;
+	}

+### Security ###

 At this point this plugin is just a prototype and it has only very simple functionality and almost zero safety as far as exposing sensitive information.
-From the wp_posts table only published single posts and pages can be accessed, from the wp_comments table only approved comments can be accessed, the post_password, comment_author_email, comment_author_IP, and comment_agent fields are forcibly removed from the response object, and error handling for some errors is built in, but those are the only safety mechanisms in place so please use at your own risk!
-You can use the `simple_graphql_api_private_fields` filter to specifically disallow any core fields or meta keys from the response across all the /graph/ endpoints, and this is highly recommended if you store sensitive information in meta.
+From the wp_posts table only published single posts and pages can be accessed, from the wp_comments table only approved comments can be accessed, the `post_password`, `_edit_last`, `_edit_lock`, `comment_author_email`, `comment_author_IP`, `comment_agent`, and `user_id` fields are forcibly removed from the response object, and error handling for some errors is built in, but those are the only safety mechanisms in place so please use at your own risk!

+You can use the `simple_graphql_api_private_fields` filter to specifically disallow any core fields or meta keys from the response across all the `/graph/` endpoints, and this is highly recommended if you store sensitive information in meta.

+You can use the `simple_graphql_api_post_types` filter to specifically add support for custom post types (only posts and pages are accessible by default).

+You can use the `simple_graphql_api_comment_types` filter to specifically add support for custom comment types (only the core comment type, which is actually the absence of a comment type, is accessible by default).

+Please be safe when using this plugin, and don't expose more data than you mean to!

+### Development Plan ###

 I'm still learning about GraphQL and I'm using this plugin mostly to experiment.
 If this plugin proves useful I would love to keep building it out and add support for interacting with User resources and making authenticated requests to actually modify resources with PUT, POST, and DELETE requests.